-In honour of the German mathematician David Hilbert, inner product spaces are also termed a Prähilbertraum - pre-Hilbert space.
-Hence, $(V, (\cdot, \cdot))$ is a pre-Hilbert space.
+4.6.2 Interlude: Hilbert spaces in a nutshell In honour of the German mathematician David Hilbert, inner product spaces are also termed a $Pr\ddot{a}hilbertraum$ - pre-Hilbert space.
+Hence, $(V,(\cdot,\cdot))$ is a pre-Hilbert space.
 It actually has more structure.
 Namely, the inner product induces a length for all vectors - also called a norm.
 A pre-Hilbert space in which every Cauchy sequence converges w.r.t. to this norm is called a Hibert space.
-The above space $(V, (\cdot, \cdot))$ satisfies this "completeness relation" and is therefore a Hilbert space.
+The above space $(V,(\cdot,\cdot))$ satisfies this "completeness relation" and is therefore a Hilbert space.
 Hilbert spaces are of fundamental interest in quantum mechanics and quantum field theory.
-For example, in quantum mechanics, we have the following dictionary between mathematics and physics: Physics Mathematics State of a quantum system (Equivalence class of) vector in Hilbert space $\mathcal{H}$ Measurement on quantum system (Special) operator (~ linear map) $\mathcal{H} \to \mathcal{H}$ Possible measurement values Eigenvalues of these (special) operators Remark:
+For example, in quantum mechanics, we have the following dictionary between mathematics and physics: Physics Mathematics State of a quantum system Measurement on quantum system Possible measurement values (Equivalence class of) vector in Hilbert space \mathcal{H} (Special) operator (\sim linear map) $\mathcal{H} \to \mathcal{H}$ Eigenvalues of these (special) operators We will discuss eigenvalues at length in chapter 6.